Nasa's UFO report: What we learned from UAP study

 The public is also considered a "critical aspect of understanding UAP".

-Nasa, which has said one of its biggest challenges of better understanding and identifying UAPs is a lack of data, is looking to fill that data shortage through crowdsourcing techniques.
+Nasa, which has said one of its biggest challenges of better understanding and identifying UAPs is a lack of data, aims to plug that gap through crowdsourcing techniques.

-This includes: "open-source smartphone-based apps" and other smartphone metadata from "multiple citizen observers worldwide".
+This includes "open-source smartphone-based apps" and other smartphone metadata from "multiple citizen observers worldwide".

 There is currently no standardised system for aggregating and organising civilian UAP reports, the report said, "resulting in sparse and incomplete data".